• Choose wisely: A single vodka soda is roughly 57Kcal, while a single gin and tonic is 92Kcal.

 • Drink slowly: put your glass down between sips.

 • Have a glass of soda & lime in your hand in between alcoholic drinks.
-Everyone will think you are having a vodka & soda.
+It will prevent the "Where's your drink?" comments by having everyone think you are having a vodka soda.

 • Drink 1-2 pints of water before heading out.

-• Clear spirits are better than dark due to sugar content e.g. vodka, gin, tequila
+• Clear spirits are better than dark in terms of sugar content, for e.g. vodka, gin, tequila.

 Alcohol is an organic compound made up of carbon, oxygen, and hydrogen.
 In its purest form, it is ethanol.
 Alcohol could be considered the “fourth macro-nutrient” as it is unique in its properties to supply 7 Kcal of energy per 1 g of alcohol.
 This means that alcohol if you drink it, has to be considered when designing your nutrition program.
 It is also essential for you to understand how alcohol works and the effect it can have on you and your body.

 When consumed, alcohol enters the bloodstream and is normally metabolised by the liver.
 The liver does this at a rate of 50mL of spirits, a pint of lager or a glass of wine per 90 minutes.
 When drinking exceeds your livers ability to clear it, the alcohol can start to affect the brain.
 At this point, symptoms begin to occur - these usually include slurred speech, impaired coordination & poor judgment.

 Alcohol induces poor judgment and in relation to food choices, and this is often where it all starts to go wrong.
 Not only does alcohol have significant numbers of calories (7 Kcal per gram) along with the added carbohydrates (sugars) in most alcoholic beverages to make, it also leads you craving sugary and fatty foods.